Kmeakin/walrus-report/src/20-reference.md

 }
 ```

-A 0-tuple is the canonical unit type in Walrus, and is used for expressions that
-return no meaningful data, such as the assignment expression or the `print`
-function.
-See @sec:reference:types:unit for more information.

 ### Structs {#sec:reference:structs}
 Structs are similar to tuples, in that they are heterogeneous collections.
 However, unlike tuples, struct fields are indexed by name rather than position: